-1. A Technical Working Group (TWG) shall be created at the DSWD Central Office and Field Offices, with the following composition and functions:
+A Technical Working Group (TWG) shall be created at the DSWD Central Office for the purpose of implementing EO 70.
+DSWD Field Offices may create a Regional TWG for the same purpose, as deemed necessary.
+The TWG shall have the following composition and functions: